arivarton/stamp/README.md

 # Stamp introduction
-Register work hours in cli (Curses interface is under development).
+Register work hours in cli.
 Stamp in before starting the workday, tag points in time with comments and stamp out when workday is over.
 Hours are saved to a sqlite database and exportable to pdf.
 PDF is currently in Norwegian, needs to be translated.